css-materials/course-site/content/faq/homework-guidelines/index.md

 ---
-date: "2018-09-09T00:00:00-05:00"
+date: "2022-09-25T00:00:00-05:00"
 weight: 10
 title: "General homework guidelines"
 toc: true
+draft: true
 type: book
 aliases: ["/hw00_homework_guidelines"]
 ---

 ## GitHub prerequisites

-I assume you can [pull from and push to GitHub from RStudio](/setup/git-with-rstudio/).
+I assume you can [pull from and push to GitHub from RStudio](/setup/).

 ## Homework workflow

-Homework assignments will be stored in separate Git repositories on [Cornell's GitHub Enterprise server](https://github.coecis.cornell.edu/).
-This is extremely similar to the public [GitHub](https://github.com/) with the added benefit that you already have an account using your NetID and Cornell email.
+Homework assignments will be stored in private Git repositories managed by GitHub Classroom.

-This class will use one repository per student per assignment.
+This class will use one private repository per student per assignment.
 A Git **repository** tracks and saves the history of all changes made to the files in the Git project.
 To complete a homework assignment, you need to:

+CHANGE THIS
-1. [Clone](/setup/git-with-rstudio/#step-2-clone-the-new-github-repository-to-your-computer-via-rstudio) the repository to your computer
+* [Clone](/setup/git-with-rstudio/#step-2-clone-the-new-github-repository-to-your-computer-via-rstudio) the repository to your computer
-1. Modify the files and [commit changes](/setup/git-with-rstudio/#step-3-make-local-changes-save-commit) to complete your solution.
+* Modify the files and [commit changes](/setup/git-with-rstudio/#step-3-make-local-changes-save-commit) to complete your solution.
-1. [Push](/setup/git-with-rstudio/#step-4-push-your-local-changes-online-to-github)/sync the changes up to GitHub.
+* [Push](/setup/git-with-rstudio/#step-4-push-your-local-changes-online-to-github)/sync the changes up to GitHub.

 We will cover more complex Git workflows and how to work with the public GitHub platform later in the course.